-Operational delivery of our round the clock services is managed through the Observations and Forecasting Service Delivery Programmes.
-Working hand in hand with our world leading scientists, customer services people, IT advisors and remote sensing experts we deliver reliable weather forecasts.
+Operational delivery of our round the clock services is managed through the Observations and Forecasting & Service Delivery Programmes.
+Working hand in hand with our world leading scientists, customer services people, IT advisors and remote sensing experts we deliver reliable weather forecasts that add value to customer activities.
 We also provide predictions for the oceans, the dispersion of pollution, the source and spread of diseases and much more.
-With the issue of climate change becoming more prominent by the day, the work of these teams has never been more needed or more in demand.
+With the issue of climate change becoming more prominent by the day, the work of these teams has never been more in demand.
 Our work is ever-evolving and constantly provides new, exciting challenges.
 Put simply, our teams are behind the weather and critical to Met Office business.

-Observations and forecasts are at the heart of all of our work which makes the Met Office the perfect place for those looking to build a career in these areas.
-There is nowhere else in the UK that can offer such expansive career opportunities in forecasting or observing.
+Observations and forecasts are at the heart of all of our work making the Met Office the perfect place for those looking to build a career in these areas.
+There is nowhere else in the UK that can offer such expansive career opportunities in operational meteorology.
 Using our Professional Skills Frameworks, we’ll give you all the support and opportunities that you’d expect from a world-renowned weather and climate services organisation.
-You won’t be limited to forecasting or observing though: we’ll encourage you to move around and spend time in other departments too.
+You won’t be limited to forecasting or observations though: we’ll encourage you to move around and spend time in other departments too.
 That way you’ll get to see for yourself how vital your work is to other areas of the business.

-Forecasting and observing are niche career areas, especially in the UK.
+Operational Meteorology is a niche career areas, especially in the UK.
 So of course, we don’t expect you to know the ins-and-outs of the field when you come to us.
-For our observations and forecasting roles, you’ll need to be educated to degree (or equivalent) level with a proven interest in the weather.
+You’ll need to be educated to degree (or equivalent) level with a proven interest in the weather.
 Your degree doesn’t have to be in meteorology though.
 We’ve had trainees qualified in Physics, Mathematics, and Environmental Studies, Geography and many other subjects, go on to build successful careers with us.
 We like inquisitiveness, people who are curious to learn more, people who aren’t afraid to question and are keen to find the answers.
 People who want to use their expertise and technical skills to have a visible impact on others’ lives.
 And importantly, people who have a drive to deliver excellent customer services and a desire to be part of an organisation whose key objective is to support the protection of life and infrastructure for the UK.

-Our forecasting training is second-to-none and internationally renowned.
-We tend to take forecasters on at graduate level so that they can take full advantage of these incredible learning opportunities.
-We do consider experienced hires but if you’re coming from elsewhere, you’ll need to be able to demonstrate that you’ve been professionally trained and qualified to a high standard.
+Operational Meteorologists.
+Our Operational Meteorology training is second-to-none and internationally renowned.
+We tend to recruit at graduate level so that you can take full advantage of these incredible learning opportunities.
+We do consider previously experienced meteorologists but if you’re coming from elsewhere, you’ll need to be able to demonstrate that you’ve been professionally trained and qualified to a high standard.

-Joining us as a forecaster, it’s really important that your softer skills are first class.
-The role is a lot more than just producing forecasts; it’s all about servicing the customers.
+Joining us as an Operational Meteorologist, it’s really important that your softer skills are first class.
+The role is a lot more than just producing forecasts; it’s really all about the customers.
 You’ll apply your knowledge to advise customers on the impact the weather may have on their business.
 So you’ll need to be as confident interacting with and influencing customers as you are forecasting.

 For these roles, it’s fundamental that you have an interest in the weather.
 And your personal attributes are really important.
 You need to be a confident and impressive communicator as your advice and guidance will be crucial to people and businesses.
 Having worked in a customer interaction role before, your customer service skills will be first class.

 Training and customer services opportunities sit in our state-of-the-art Exeter Operational Centre.
-But a career as a Forecaster or in Observations can take you anywhere.
+But a career in Operational Meteorology or in Observations can take you anywhere.
 We’ve a twin Operational Centre in Aberdeen and we also work at Royal Air Force and Army Air Corps stations throughout the UK and overseas.
 Our business is always changing so our people are encouraged to move around and experience new places, especially in their early careers.
-We’ve forecasters working in Europe and as far away as the Antarctic and the South Atlantic.
-Going forward, there will be increasing opportunities to work alongside our customers as part of their teams and perhaps on their premises.
-We’re also focussed on helping developing countries, such as Rwanda, to prepare and protect themselves from the effects of weather and climate conditions.
+We have Operational Meteorologists working in Europe and as far away as the Antarctic and the South Atlantic.
+There are increasing opportunities to work alongside our customers as part of their teams and perhaps on their premises.
+We’re also focused on helping developing countries, such as Rwanda, to prepare and protect themselves from the effects of weather and climate conditions.
 Whilst the majority of observations staff are based in Exeter we have an office in Edinburgh who specialise in quality management, and sites in Camborne and Lerwick, which operate 24/7 taking atmospheric readings.

+Mobile Met Unit (MMU).
 As a Royal Air Force sponsored reserve unit, the Met Office MMU provides vital frontline meteorological support to our Armed Forces in operations across the UK and abroad.
-The MMU is mainly made up of forecasters and engineers.
+The MMU is mainly made up of Operational Meteorologists and Engineers.
 It’s a highly rewarding and highly demanding opportunity to work very closely with the military.
 Wherever they’re assigned to, MMU teams work quickly to establish a fully functioning Met Office, regardless of their conditions.
 Often meteorological services will need to be provided within hours of arriving.
 You’ll receive specialist training not only from us but from the RAF too and there’ll be opportunities to attend military adventure training events such as sailing and skiing.

-Our Marine Offshore Consultancy gives forecasters the exciting opportunity to work at sea providing essential services to the commercial marine industry.
+Marine Offshore Consultancy.
+Our Marine Offshore Consultancy gives Operational Meteorologists the exciting opportunity to work at sea providing essential services to the commercial marine industry.
 Many of these customers are high profile global companies and you’ll be an integral source of meteorological expertise and advice for them.

-Have a read through our Trainee Forecaster prospectus (PDF) to find out more.
+Have a read through our Trainee Operational Meteorologists prospectus (PDF) to find out more.